Sweetheart Messages and Rules

 At the completion of round robin play, teams will be ranked according to the total points in all games played.

-- The winner of the game(s) between each other during the round robin will be declared the highest position.
+- Head to Head: the winner of the game(s) between each other during the round robin will be declared the highest position.

-- If still tied, teams shall be ranked by coin toss.
+- If still tied, teams shall be ranked by coin toss (called by the visiting team from the head to head game).

 NOTE: Each step of the tie breaking rules shall apply to the teams involved in the tie.
 If there are more than two teams tied, revert back to #1 after one team’s ranking has been determined.